maple1606/HomeCatHome---SDL-Project-for-INT2215/README.md

 ## Credits

 ### :crown: Original Game Paper Theater
 Kudos to everyone behind this wonderful game!
-Whoever comes up with the puzzles must be a mastermind.
+Whoever came up with the puzzles must be a mastermind.

 ### :art: Artworks
    *  The character's sprite is a free vector from the Internet.